 I started University in debt and it was always considered a way of life.
 I was never very good at managing money but was always very resourceful.
-In my sixth form, I had worked in a hairdresser and Kwik Save.
 At University, I worked behind the bar mostly but was always taking on other jobs to make money.
 Unfortunately, I was just never good at keeping it!

 It wasn’t until I moved to London that my debt snowballed.
 My first £5k loan was followed by credit cards, personal loans, refinance loans and then the worst of them all…payday loans.

 Over the years I amassed £35k of personal debt.
 My credit rating was on the floor, and by 2011 when I started taking out payday loans.
-I was debt servicing half of my salary by this point.
+I was debt servicing half of my salary.

 I always maintained a budget planner, which accounted for every penny of my outgoings.
 Despite setting an annual and monthly budget.
 I was broke payday to payday because I just never seemed to have money to get through the month.